Murder of D. Munusamy: Prosecution's case

 Low Ngah Ngah, one of the two defendants charged with killing Detective Munusamy.

 The trial of both Lim Heng Soon and Low Ngah Ngah began on 11 November 1968 at the High Court.
 K S Rajah and Tan Teow Yeow were assigned to prosecute both Lim and Low for murder.
 Khoo Hin Hiong represented Lim during his trial, while Low was represented by another lawyer, J G Advani.
 Supreme Court judge T Kulasekaram was the presiding judge, and a seven-man jury was set.
 Prior to its abolition in January 1970, jury trials were conducted to hear capital cases.

-Bus conductor Neo Yew (梁友 Liáng Yǒu), one of the prosecution's witnesses, testified that on the day of the murder, he was informed about Lim being shot, and he helped bring him to the hospital.
+Bus conductor Neo Yew (梁友 (Liáng Yǒu, Niô͘ Iú)), one of the prosecution's witnesses, testified that on the day of the murder, he was informed about Lim being shot, and he helped bring him to the hospital.
 He said that he remembered Lim telling him that he had been shot by a detective during a fight.
 A public health worker named V. Krishnan, who was a childhood friend of the deceased victim, testified that he witnessed Detective Munusamy being restrained by two men, who stabbed him with knives.
 Krishnan identified Lim and Low to be the ones who did the stabbing.
 According to forensic pathologist Dr Chandna Singh, the majority of the wounds found on the victim were fatal and they caused 24-year-old Detective Munusamy to die.
 Lim Keok Puan, who tended to the mortally wounded detective, corroborated this by stating that the severity of the wounds resulted in Detective Munusamy's death twenty minutes after reaching the hospital.
 Dr B Patel, a medical surgeon who operated on Lim also came to court to testify.